 H.B.
 No. 2969 aims to protect the constitutional rights of individuals applying for or holding a license to practice law in Texas.
-The bill introduces a new section, 81.02401, to the Government Code, which prohibits any rules, policies, or penalties that limit an applicant's ability to obtain or maintain a law license based on their sincerely held religious beliefs.
-Additionally, it prevents any burdens on the free exercise of religion, freedom of speech, membership in religious organizations, freedom of association, or freedom of assembly for applicants and state bar members.
+The bill introduces a new section, 81.02401, to the Government Code, which prohibits rules or policies that limit an applicant's ability to obtain or maintain a law license based on their sincerely held religious beliefs.
+Additionally, it prevents any burdens on applicants' or state bar members' rights related to the free exercise of religion, freedom of speech, membership in religious organizations, freedom of association, and freedom of assembly.
+However, exceptions are made for rules or policies that are essential for enforcing a compelling governmental purpose or that restrict willful expressions of bias in adjudicatory proceedings.

 House Committee Report: ()